richard-sim/immunity/README.md

 Immunity is an open source game engine that aims to provide immunity to your game, team, company, and industry from the whims of others.
 Get involved; fork the repo, enhance it, and contribute back to pay it forward.

-Immunity. [im] prefix: not. [unity] name: :poop:
+Immunity. [im] *prefix*: not. [unity] *name*: :poop:

 ## High-level goals of the Immunity Engine

+* An engine for games that are unencumbered by other companies' business models
-* Stand on the shoulders of the best open source projects
+* To stand on the shoulders of other great open source projects
-* Scalable from solo indies to AAA teams
-* Integrated with professional tools
 * Created by industry veterans, for the industry
 * Develop in parallel with commercial games
+* Scalable from solo indies to AAA teams
 * High developer quality-of-life
 * Fast iteration the entire team
+* Integrated with professional tools
-* Modern architecture
+* Modern architecture (data-oriented design, threaded and advanced job/task system, ECS, etc.)
 * Modern features
 * Cross-platform
 * Extensible